 Before looking at different pricing models, let’s take a look at some of the different managed IT services and features your business may need.

-- Network Monitoring: Connectivity, whether it’s wired between each of your staff members, wireless, or even mobile connections, are required for any business to function properly.
-A business needs to make sure there’s some level of oversight to ensure that your staff is protected and secure in their day-to-day communications from internal issues and external threats.
+Network Monitoring: Connectivity, whether it’s wired between each of your staff members, wireless, or even mobile connections, is required for any business to function properly.
+A business needs to make sure there’s some level of oversight to ensure that its staff is protected and secure in their day-to-day communications from internal issues and external threats.

-- vCIO (virtual CIO): You probably can’t afford a full time, real, CIO for your business, but how about a virtual CIO?
-Wouldn’t it be great to have a go-to person that can create a technology roadmap that grows with your business and leverages technology to help you meet your business objectives?
+vCIO (virtual CIO): You probably can’t afford a full-time, real CIO for your business, but how about a virtual CIO?
+Wouldn’t it be great to have a go-to person who can create a technology roadmap that grows with your business and leverages technology to help you meet your business objectives?

-- Data and Storage Backups: When storing your important files for your business, there needs to be someone to manage all your data and make sure you have a plan to back it all up on a regular basis as well as the ability to restore it if the need arises.
-Ever hear the terms, business continuity or disaster recovery?
+Data and Storage Backups: When storing your important files for your business, there needs to be someone to manage all your data and make sure you have a plan to back it all up on a regular basis as well as the ability to restore it if the need arises.
+Ever heard the terms business continuity or disaster recovery?
 If you collect data, which 99% of all businesses do today, you should make these part of your technology plan.

-- Compliance: Many businesses may work in a regulated environment or follow best practices with internal processes or even comply with basic human resources needs.
-This could be as simple as protecting your staff or customer’s personal information, or as much as meeting HIPAA compliance if you’re a medical office or hospital.
+Compliance: Many businesses may work in a regulated environment, follow best practices with internal processes, or even comply with basic human resources needs.
+This could be as simple as protecting your staff or customer’s personal information or as much as meeting HIPAA compliance if you’re a medical office or hospital.
 Your technology may need to meet these regulations or requirements, and you’ll need someone to ensure your organization can meet these needs or have the understanding to meet them in the future.

 You Know Which Managed IT Services You Need: Let’s Talk Price

-Now that you’ve figured out the types managed IT services your business might need; we can dive into the cost of these services.
+Now that you’ve figured out the types of managed IT services your business might need, we can dive into the cost of these services.
 Which Managed IT Service Pricing Model is Best?

 Managed IT services have a variety of pricing models, so it’s important to make sure when you’re requesting proposals, you understand each model.
 Once you become familiar with the different models, it’ll be easier to compare the costs of each one.